This post may contain affiliate links. Please read my disclosure and privacy policy.

 Note: There’s no need to separate wet ingredients from dry ingredients in gluten-free baking since there’s no risk of over-mixing.
 However, you can whisk the almond flour, salt, and baking powder together first, if you’d like to break up any clumps that way.

-Pour the batter into the prepared pan, and sprinkle on any toppings you like.
+Pour the batter into the prepared pan and sprinkle on any desired toppings.
 (This is optional; I added a few chocolate chips.)

 Let the bread cool completely in the pan, or use the parchment paper to lift it out of the pan and let it cool on a wire rack.
 Once it’s reached room temperature, it’s ready to slice.

-Storage Tip: Because it’s so moist, be sure to store it in an airtight container in the fridge for up to 5 days.
-You can also freeze individual slices tightly wrapped in the freezer if you’d like to save it longer.
-Thawing it overnight in the fridge will help it soften up again before you’re ready to enjoy it again.
+Because it’s so moist, be sure to store this bread in an airtight container in the fridge for up to 5 days.
+You can also freeze individual slices tightly wrapped in the freezer if you’d like to save them longer.

-Oddly enough, using granulated sugar in this recipe makes it more mushy.
-When you use 3/4 cup coconut sugar the texture will be softer and more mushy, but the flavor is great!
+- Substituting sugar.
+I tried using granulated sugar in this recipe, but this substitution makes it more mushy.
+When you use 3/4 cup coconut sugar, the texture will be softer and more mushy in the center, but the flavor is excellent.
+I imagine white sugar would be similar, if that’s what you have.
+(But white sugar is sweeter, so you won’t need as much.)

 Ingredients